 There are a few ways to freeze homemade fruit pie filling.
 You can either add it to a plastic freezer container or a sealable freezer bag and freeze it like that.
 Or, you can put the pie filling in a gallon freezer bag and set it inside the pie pan you will eventually make the pie in.
 Move the pie filling around inside the bag so it fills the pie pan.
 Then freeze the pie filling while the bag is inside the pie pan.
 Once the pie filling is frozen you can remove the bag from the pie plate and keep it in the freezer.
 When you are ready to make a peach pie the filling will be ready to remove from the bag and set right inside the pie crust!
 It’s so easy!

-To make peach pie filling from canned peaches:
+How to make peach pie filling using canned peaches

 - Drain peaches reserving the juice.